leela-zero/leela-zero/README.md

       # Run AutoGTP to start contributing
       ./autogtp/autogtp

-For more details about autogtp or for more advanced use, you can see [the autogtp readme](https://github.com/gcp/leela-zero/blob/next/autogtp/README.md)
+For more details about AutoGTP or for more advanced use, please see [the autogtp readme](https://github.com/gcp/leela-zero/blob/next/autogtp/README.md)

 # Usage for playing or analyzing games